 Fill in the research plan in the Academy’s online services on the tab ‘Research plan’.
 You cannot submit the research plan as an appendix.
 Read the call text carefully before you start writing the plan.

 The maximum length of the research plan is 20 pages.
 The font is Times New Roman (font size 12 pt, line spacing 1.15 and margins 20 mm).
-All bibliographic references must be added directly into the text, for example as follows: (Author(s) Year or [number]).
+All references must be added directly into the text, for example as follows: (Author(s) Year or [number]).
 You cannot use footnotes.
-The bibliography (no more than 2 pages) does not count towards the length of the research plan.
+The references (no more than 2 pages) does not count towards the length of the research plan.

 Fill in the sections of the research plan where applicable and according the practices of your own discipline.